Wagnerispina

 Wagnerispina is a lower Carboniferous proetid trilobite.

 Etymology

 Wagnerispina was described from material found in England.
 The specimen shown is from the same location.

 Distribution

-Wagnerispina is found across Europe in lower carboniferous deposits and has been collected for example from (Visian) deposits of SW England and the Czech republic.
+Wagnerispina is found across Europe in lower carboniferous deposits and has been collected for example from Viséan deposits of SW England and the Czech republic.

 Taxonomy

 Identified as proetid trilobite from the lower Visean (Chadian substage) Coddon Hill formation by Woodward 1902.